cdancette/cdancette.github.io-old/index.md

 I'm currently doing my master internship at the [Cognitive Machine Learning team](http://www.lscp.net/persons/dupoux/bootphon/index.html) at Ecole Normale Supérieure, in Paris, as a machine learning research intern.

-I'm very interested in machine learning and deep learning, more specifically in robotics and computer vision, and also in speech processing.
+I'm very interested in machine learning and deep learning, more specifically for robotics, computer vision, and speech processing.

 ## Education